Anonymity and strategy-proofness on a domain of single-peaked and single-dipped preferences: Preliminaries

-Strategy-proof and anonymous rules in the single-peaked preference domain were characterized by \cite{moulin1980strategy}.
-The author stated that a rule is strategy-proof and anonymous if and only if, for any given profile, the outcome of the rule corresponds to the median between the agents' peaks and $a+1$ fixed real values, called ``phantoms".
+Strategy-proof and anonymous rules in the single-peaked preference domain were characterized by \cite{moulin1980strategy}: a rule is strategy-proof and anonymous if and only if, for any given profile, the outcome of the rule corresponds to the median between the agents' peaks and $a+1$ fixed real values.